dhairyagupta2603/Head-First-Design-Patterns/README.md

 <ul>
 	<li><b>C++</b> : I have used C++17 with smart pointers for the implementation which did prove difficult in some patterns.
 It may be possible to further optimize it</li>
 	<li><b>Python</b> : I have used Python 3.11 and have used the inbuilt 'abc' mobule for implementing interfaces.
-Even though Python has dynamically typed variable declarations are diffrent from C++ and Java, I have tried to keep the spirit of the code same even if it is not requied in some cases</li>
+Even though Python has dynamically typed variable declarations, diffrent from C++ and Java, I have tried to keep the spirit of the code same even if it is not requied in some cases</li>
 </ul>

 NOTE: some of the code used Java specific packages like Swing.
 I have not implemented it.